 A student transferring from another institution should take the following steps in seeking admission:

 - Complete an undergraduate application and submit to the Admissions Office, University of Louisville, for admission to the College of Education and Human Development.
 Undergraduate applications are available online.

 - Request that official transcripts from each institution previously attended be sent to the Admissions Office, University of Louisville.

 Please note: A student who fails to declare previous attendance at another institution may be dismissed.

-- Schedule an appointment with Education Advising and Student Services to have an official program prepared.
+- Schedule an appointment with the CEHD Academic Advising Office to have an official degree audit prepared.

 Additional Program Requirements